mikeerickson/gulp-phpunit/README.md

 ```

 #### Laravel Elixir Duplicate Notifications
-As of this release, the current version of Elixir 4.0.x, notification messages are used throughout Elixir operation, thus you may want to disable gulp-phpunit default !notifications
+As of this release, the current version of Elixir 4.0.x, notification messages are used throughout Elixir operation, thus you may want to disable gulp-phpunit default notifications.
 This can be done using the optional `options` passed to mix.phpUnit as follows (for more information about available gulp-phpunit options, please refer to descriptions below)

 ````
 elixir(function(mix) {
   mix.phpUnit('',{notify: false});   // this will disable gulp-phpUnit internal notifications });
 ````